pageuppeople-opensource/microservice-bootstrap/Readme.md

 # Microservice bootstrap

-A git repo that you can clone and create your own Microservice in ASP.NET vNext stack.
+A git repo that gives you a headstart on your own Microservice in ASP.NET vNext stack.

-The repo will support two types of services,
+The repo will help you to bootstrap two kind of Microservices,
-* web services
+* Web service
-* worker service
+* Worker service

-The repo in its current form supports dnx451 (meaning it will be running in mono on production)
+The repo in its current form supports dnx451 (_meaning it will be running on top of mono, if used with docker_)

 This will help you have a head start with,